 Figure 3-14 and Table 3-15 show the average daily traffic counts on Eureka County highways.
 U.S. Highway 50 serves central and southern Eureka County, accommodating not only local traffic, but long-distance travel through central Nevada.
 State Route 278, the Eureka-Carlin Road, serves as a link between northern and southern Eureka County, as well as access to Interstate Highway 80 and the City of Elko.
 State Route 306 provides access to Crescent Valley.
 Interstate 80, in the northern section of the county, is one of the nation's principle interstate highways.
-Highway 50 traffic increased annually with periodic declines.
+Highway 50 traffic increased annually with periodic declines reflecting in town trips.
 Peaks in traffic volume typically correspond to mining activity in the area.
 Traffic on SR 278 increased to 2001, then decreased again by 2004.
-Average daily traffic on Interstate 80 grew until 2000, and then diminished somewhat in subsequent years before rebounding.
+Average daily traffic on Interstate 80 continues to grow in an upward trend line.